intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/devguide.md

 <details><summary>expand to see the examples of reading/writing CSV, PARQUET, JSON and text file</summary>

-The following examples use `sc` to represent a initialized `PPMLContext`
+The following examples use `sc` to represent an initialized `PPMLContext`

 **read/write CSV file**